Open Now — 24/7 Plumbing

 What is the first step I should take when I notice my toilet is blocked?

-The first step you should take is to stop the water flow to prevent the situation from worsening.
+The first step is to stop the water flow to prevent the situation from worsening.
 You can do this by finding the water valve, usually located near the base of the toilet, and turning it off.
 Then, you can begin troubleshooting using a plunger or other methods detailed in our guide.

 Can I use household items to unblock my toilet if I don’t have a plunger?